 If your partner is actually going to be in the relationship for the long haul, then once they get a proper feel for your headspace, they'll also be looking to get you back on track and be looking for better solutions for the both of you.

-She eventually understood what I had been thinking.
+She eventually understood what I had been thinking, I think?!?!?

-She gained more insight in how and what I was thinking, as well as what I valued in our relationship.
+She told me she gained more insight in how and what I was thinking, as well as what I valued in our relationship.